mm80843/T3.5/docs/index.md

 * [Disinfection technology of hospital wastes and wastewater:
 Suggestions for disinfection strategy during coronavirus Disease 2019 (COVID-19) pandemic in China](article_wang_disinfection_2020)
+* [Response to COVID-19 in Taiwan: Big Data
+Analytics, New Technology, and Proactive Testing](article_wang_response_2020)
+* [SARS-CoV-2 RNA detection of hospital isolation wards hygiene monitoring during the Coronavirus Disease 2019 outbreak in a Chinese hospital](article_wang_sars-cov-2_2020)
 * [The Smart City and Covid‐19](article_webb_smart_2020)
+* [Detection of SARS-CoV-2 in raw and treated wastewater in Germany – Suitability for COVID-19 surveillance and potential transmission risks](article_westhaus_detection_2021)
 * [How COVID-19 Could Accelerate the Adoption of
 New Retail Technologies and Enhance the (E-)Servicescape](article_willems_how_2021)